orc-analytics/Orca/README.md

-# Predixus DB - Framework

-The framework for the Predixus DB.

-This repository contains the back end scaffolding for the Predixus DB.
+# Orca
+Streamline the analytics, amplify the insight.

 ## Functionality